Home

 Hanne Odiele, age 27

 But the rumours are not always wrong.
-In January 2017, Belgium born model Hanne Gaby Odiele bravely disclosed that she had AIS in the hope that this would help to break the stigma around the topic and support intersex children.
-She had her testes removed age 10 to avoid testicular cancer, and surgery to create a vagina age 16.
+After considerable sepeculation that she was transsexual, in January 2017, Belgium born model Hanne Gaby Odiele bravely disclosed that she had AIS in the hope that this would help to break the stigma around the topic and support intersex children.
+She had her testes removed age 10 to avoid testicular cancer, and surgery age 16 to create a vagina.
 Her modest breast development and the need to create a vagina suggests that she has partial (Grade 4 or 5) rather than complete AIS.

 jamie.jpg (10007 bytes)